emilio-berti/squirry-meteo/README.md

-Store the OpenWather API key in `apikey.txt`.
+Store the OpenWeather API key in `apikey.txt`.